Times-News (Burlington, North Carolina): History

-In November of 2022 Paxton Media Group acquired The Burlington News-Times and five other North Carolina newspapers from Gannett Co., Inc.
+In November 2022 Paxton Media Group acquired The Burlington News-Times and five other North Carolina newspapers from Gannett Co., Inc.

 Special features

 The paper includes a weekly Here & Now page that is written by local high school students.
 The newspaper also uses guest columnist, including as many as 20 local columnists per month.
 The Times-News has an internet website and Facebook page for interacting with customers.

 Awards

 In addition to annual state press association awards, The Times-News was a Best of Freedom winner in 2006.
 In 2006, the North Carolina Press Association recognized The Times-News with awards in sports feature writing, photography, and more.
 Jay Ashley received first place in Sports Writing for his article, Players Memory Lives On.
 Additionally, Sam Roberts received third place in Photography, Linda Bowden received second place in Illustration, Lee Barnes received second place in Serious Columns, Tom Dillon received first place in Criticism, and Isaac Groves received third place in News Enterprise Reporting.
 The Times-News received similar awards from the North Carolina Press Association in 2005 and 2004.
 It has also won awards in the NNA's Better Newspaper Contest for general excellence, best sports section, photography and writing.